You are currently viewing How to Plan an Aromatherapy Garden

 Chamomile

 Grows best in cool conditions and prefers partial shade, beautiful daisy-like flowers bloom in June and July.
-The flowers and leaves of chamomiles can be made into a soothing tea which has relaxing properties.
+The flowers and leaves of chamomiles can be made into a soothing tea.

 Herb of Jupiter